14-Day Family Itinerary for New Zealand

 Day 7 – Kaikoura to Hanmer Springs

-Get your wildlife fix in Kaikoura this morning before your next drive, whether it’s through family-friendly tours like seal swimming/watching (more info on Viator and Tripadvisor), on a whale watching boat tour (on Viator, Tripadvisor, Klook or KKday), or looking out for seals on the free Kaikoura Peninsula Walkway.
+Get your wildlife fix in Kaikoura today, whether it’s through family-friendly tours like Seal Kayak Kaikoura (more info on Viator and Klook), on a whale watching boat tour (on Viator and Klook), or looking out for seals on the free Kaikoura Peninsula Walkway.
 There’s nothing more rewarding than seeing the little ones’ faces light up at the wonders of nature.

 Once you’ve done what you want in Kaikoura, hit the road to the alpine resort town of Hanmer Springs.
 There, you’ll find the talk of the town, which is the Hanmer Springs Thermal Pools.
 Indulge in one of the largest hot pool complexes in the country with an epic water park.

-Then check-in at one of the family holiday parks or chalets of the town.
+Then check-in at one of the family holiday parks or chalets in town.

 Family Activities in Hanmer Springs

-- Experience the Amuri Jetboat (more details on Viator and Tripadvisor) or white water rafting experience for families (on Viator or Tripadvisor)
+- Experience the Amuri Jetboat or white water rafting experience for families (more info on Viator or Klook)